 For what is an already unnecessary addition to the bike, it also reduces the handling and enjoyment a child will be able to get from it.

-As the wheels are generally made of hard plastic, they tend to rattle and scrape and can be very noisy.
+The hard plastic wheels generally rattle, scrape, and create a lot of noise.
 They are also flimsy (one regularly bends more than the other so the bike leans more on one side) which requires adjustment and can add complexity to keeping the bike running safely.

 Bicycles are beautifully simple, two-wheeled machines.
 Adding stabilisers is essentially turning it into a four-wheeled bike!